Lepidothamnus

-Lepidothamnus is a genus of conifers belonging to the podocarp family Podocarpaceae.
-The genus includes three species of dioecious or monoecious evergreen trees and shrubs, and creepers.
+Lepidothamnus is a genus of conifers in the family Podocarpaceae, containing three species of dioecious or monoecious trees and shrubs, and creepers.
 L. intermedius and L. laxifolius are native to New Zealand.
 L. fonkii is native to the Magellanic subpolar forests ecoregion of southern Argentina and Chile, where it grows as a low shrub or creeper in moorlands and bogs.